matuteiglesias/journal/content/Dev/2025-06-21_Standardized_Time-Based_Execution_in_Automation_Pi.md

 ## 📅 2025-06-21 — Session: Standardized Time-Based Execution in Automation Pipeline

 **🕒 22:25–22:55**
-**🏷️ Labels**: automation, scripting, pipeline, standardization, timestamp, bug_fix
+**🏷️ Labels**: Automation, Scripting, Pipeline, Standardization, Timestamp, Bug_Fix
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to standardize time-based execution parameters in the [[automation]] pipeline to enhance orchestration and reduce fragmentation.
+The primary goal of this session was to standardize time-based execution parameters in the automation pipeline to enhance orchestration and reduce fragmentation.

 ### Key Activities
 - Proposed the adoption of a consistent `--trigger-time` interface across scripts.